Skip to content

 Beran Concrete Listed by thegentlemen Ransomware Group

 On June 24, 2026, Beran Concrete appeared on the leak site of the ransomware group known as thegentlemen.
-The Kansas-based ready-mix and concrete construction company had internal files exfiltrated during a ransomware attack, with the data now publicly listed for anyone to download.
+The Kansas-based ready-mix and concrete construction company is claimed to have had internal files exfiltrated during a ransomware attack, with the data now publicly listed for anyone to download.

 June 24, 2026 marks the public disclosure date.
 As with most ransomware incidents of this type, the company was likely given a payment deadline to prevent full publication, though specific extortion terms have not been made public.